mama1120/Robot-Arm/README.md

 # Robot Arm Moveit Container

 ## Exercise 1: setup your environment and run example

-1. Copy the contents of robot_ws, as well as ws_moveit2 to the same folder as the one found in the Dockerfile
-2. Navigate to the directory where the dockerfile is saved.
+1. Navigate to the directory where the dockerfile is saved.
-3. Build container by running the script:
+2. Build and run container by running the script:

 ```bash
 ./start_docker.sh